Bullet Journal Yearly Tracker Ideas

 This is such an amazing set of yearly trackers to look at all the things you need when you're on a health and fitness journey.
 I love this idea of creating a graph for the weight.

 Working on your mental health can be hard, and you might need all the help you can get.
-This tracker is a great idea to work on your anxiety.
+This tracker is a great idea for working on your anxiety.

 Having a tracker can be very helpful when managing your finances, and this one helps to always make sure you pay off all your loans, which, of course, is very important to stay on top of.